gaffe23/linux-inject/README.md

 * Does not require the target process to have been built with `-ldl` flag, because it loads the shared library using `__libc_dlopen_mode()` from libc rather than `dlopen()` from libdl

-## Caveats
+## Caveat about `ptrace()`

-* Normally the OS will only search for shared libraries in the standard library paths, so it's currently necessary to either prepend `./` to the name of the shared library to inject or to just supply the full path to it.

-* On many Linux distributions, the kernel is configured to prevent a process from calling `ptrace()` on any process that it did not create.
-This feature can be disabled temporarily (until the next reboot) using the following command:
+* On many Linux distributions, the kernel is configured by default to prevent any process from calling `ptrace()` on another process that it did not create (e.g. via `fork()`).

+* This is a security feature meant to prevent exactly the kind of mischief that this tool causes.

+* You can temporarily disable it (until the next reboot) using the following command:

         echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope